algolia/jekyll-algolia/docs-src/src/getting-started.md

 _Note that the method can be simplified to `jekyll algolia` by using an [alternative way][6] of loading the API key and using [rubygems-bundler][7]._

+## Front-end

+The plugin only takes care of extracting your data and pushing it to an Algolia index.
+Building the front-end that will allow your users to search into that data is not part of the plugin.

+As it would depend too much on the theming you applied to Jekyll, we could not create a one-size-fits-all solution.
+Instead, the best solution is to use our [InstantSearch.js][8] library (also available for [Vue.js][9] and [React][10]).
+It's an easy-to-use set of UI widgets you can use to build your own search in a matter of minutes.

+You can also head to the [Examples][11] section to see some tutorials on the most common use-cases.

 [1]: https://jekyllrb.com/
 [2]: https://www.ruby-lang.org/en/